daquinoaldo/https-localhost/README.md

 ### EADDRINUSE
 Another service on your machine is using port 443 or port 80.
 Stop it or change port with `PORT=4433 serve ~/myproj`.

+### Unable to run on Windows
+Windows users with spaces or quotes in the name (like Aldo D'Aquino) may experience some problems in running the script.
+You can try to escape this chars or put the entire path between double quotes, but I suggest you to switch to a better user name (like aldodaquino).

 ### RangeError
 ```
 RangeError: Invalid typed array length: -4095